-2021-2022 STUDENT HANDBOOK
+2023-2024 STUDENT HANDBOOK FOREWORD

-FOREWORD

-Welcome to Central Nine Career Center.
+1) Welcome to Central Nine Career Center.
 We are pleased to have you as a student and will do our best to help make your experience as productive and successful as you wish to make it.
-To help provide a safe and productive learning environment for students, staff, parents and visitors, the Governing Board publishes this updated student handbook annually to explain students' rights, responsibilities and consequences for misbehavior.
+To help provide a safe and productive learning environment for students, staff, parents/guardians and visitors, the Governing Board publishes this updated student handbook annually to explain students' rights, responsibilities and consequences for misbehavior.

-This student handbook was developed to answer many of the commonly asked questions that you and your parents may have during the school year and to provide specific information about certain governing board policies and guidelines.
+This student handbook was developed to answer many of the commonly asked questions that you and your parents/guardians may have during the school year and to provide specific information about certain governing board policies and guidelines.
 Please take time to become familiar with the following important information contained in this student handbook.
 Teachers will also review this student handbook with students at the beginning of the school year.
 If you have any questions that are not addressed in this student handbook, you are encouraged to talk to the Student Services Coordinators or the Dean of Students.
-This student handbook does not equate to an irrevocable contractual commitment to the student, but only reflects the current status of the governing board policies and the school's rules as of July 08, 2021.
-If any of the policies or administrative guidelines referenced herein are revised after July 08, 2021, the language in the most current policy or administrative guideline prevails.
+This student handbook replaces all prior handbooks and other written material on the same subjects.
+This student handbook does not equate to an irrevocable contractual commitment to the student, but only reflects the current status of the governing board policies and the school's rules as of June 8, 2023.
+If any of the policies or administrative guidelines referenced herein are revised after, June 8, 2023 the language in the most current policy or administrative guideline prevails.
 Copies of current governing board policies and administrative guidelines are available from the director and on the corporation's website.

 Thank you for taking the time to become familiar with the important information in this student handbook.
-This student handbook was adopted by Central Nine Career Center's Governing Board on July 08, 2021.
+This student handbook was adopted by Central Nine Career Center's Governing Board on June 8, 2023.